Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Metformin has been the first-line treatment for type 2 diabetes since the 1990s.
 It works primarily through three mechanisms:

-• Reduces hepatic glucose production.
+- Reduces glucose production in the liver.
 Your liver produces glucose around the clock.
 Metformin decreases this output, which is a major contributor to elevated fasting blood sugar.

 Metformin does not cause weight gain (unlike many other diabetes medications) and produces modest weight loss of 2 to 5 pounds on average.
 It costs as little as $4 to $10 per month as a generic medication.